2026 benchmark: $3,500 to $5,000 per dentist per day

 Step-by-Step Example

-Set clinical hours
+Calculate total clinical hours worked

 Real-World Use Cases